tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Workshops/Week 2.md

 	- Greenhouse sections - Associative

 *b) What type of entity is the greenhouse section?
 Explain your answer.*
 Greenhouse Sections are associative, as they have their own unique ID but depend on the greenhouse they are in for their identification.
-The entity also participates in relationships other than just with the
+The entity also participates in relationships other than just with the greenhouse.

 **Question 2**

 *a) Fill in the attributes for the Farmer and Greenhouse Section entities.
 Identifiers should be labelled appropriately.*

+Farmers
+- FarmerID
+- Name
+- Length of Contract
+- Certifications

+Greenhouse Section
+- SectionID
+-

 *b) Are there any multi-valued attributes?
 How are these denoted?*